leekelleher/umbraco-contentment/docs/editors/content-blocks.md

 The **Name template**  field can be used to enter an AngularJS expression, which is evaluated against each block (of this type) to display its name.
 If this field is left empty, the default name template will be `"Item {{ $index }}"`.

 The **Editor overlay size** option will configure the size (width) of the overlay editing panel.
 The options are Small, Medium and Large.
-The default value is "Small", this is typically ideal for consise element types, e.g. with a heading, media picker and intro blurb textarea.
+The default value is "Small", this is typically ideal for concise element types, e.g. with a heading, media picker and intro blurb textarea.
 For element types with heavier content, e.g. Rich Text editors, then "Medium" or "Large" would be a more suitable option.

 The **Enable preview?** option can be enabled to render a richer preview of the content block item.
 The preview mechanism uses a Razor (`.cshtml`) partial-view for rendering.